-The quickest and easiest way to ruin your day touring is to get cold feet, the quickest way to ruin your overnight hut trip is with socks that reek like 2 month old oatmeal.
-Make sure you have a warm, moisture wicking, antibacterial, anatomically correct sock.
+The quickest and easiest way to ruin your day ski touring is to get blisters from the outset.
+Make sure you have a warm, moisture wicking, anatomically fitting sock.
 We love Icebreaker’s ski specific socks for all these reasons.
-They’re available in not just Men’s, but Women’s and Children’s too, along with a host of different cushioning levels to suit all needs.
+Available in men’s and women’s versions.

 We all know when you’re expending a lot of effort on a climb, hands heat up fast.
 Thick mittens or gloves for the descent will be too much for the climb, but you won’t want to leave your hands fully exposed.
 We recommend the Black Diamond Midweight Softshell glove for the climb to keep your hands dry, warm, and offer you secure grip on your poles with their goat-leather palms.

 Don’t forget to keep your head warm on the way up the mountain.
 Grab your favourite ball cap to keep the sun out of your eyes on a bluebird day, or try out a lightweight, moisture wicking toque from Icebreakers.